The views expressed by the hosts on this program are rooted in a daily relentless and unstoppable pursuit of the truth.

 You are my voice.

-Well, three Obama, Jackson, and Sharpton.
+Well, three, Obama, Jackson, and Sharpton.

-Yeah, and that's uh offensive for to me.
+Yeah, and that's offensive to me.

 And I agree with Connie.